 Co-authors of the study include researchers from Harvard Medical School and the University of Chicago.
 More news from UC Berkeley: http://newscenter.berkeley.edu/ and from futurity.org/health-medicine/brain-gets-high-on-all-nighters/

 - For all great ideas, "sleep on it".

 - Use the The lBrain to brainstorm and map out ideas.

 - Early to rise will usually mean "early to bed".

-The video shows how whacked out kids get when pulling all-nighters.
 Common sense tells us to "get a good night of sleep" as do the doctors.
 Knowing from scientific tests that all-nighters can be detrimental and counterproductive to success, is that enough to change behavior?